Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Projected SHMM

-$d$ is the dimensionality of the projection space.
-From the theory of SHMM, $d$ should equal the number of states in the HMM.
-Our simulations show that when $d$ is chosen to be equal to the underlying true number of states, the estimation and prediction will perform better than at other values of $d$.
-However, the number of hiddens states is usually unknown.
-In practice, we can either choose $d$ using prior knowledge or tune it if we don't have a strong prior belief.
+The hyperparameter $d$ determines the dimensionality of the projection space.
+Theoretically, $d$ should equal the number of states in the HMM.
+Our simulations confirm that when $d$ matches the true number of underlying states, estimation and prediction performance improves.
+However, in practice, the number of hidden states is often unknown.
+We recommend either choosing $d$ based on prior knowledge or tuning it empirically when strong prior beliefs are absent.